 The low FODMAP diet can often be used in combination with other therapies (e.g. pelvic floor physiotherapy or gut-focused hypnotherapy) and may be more effective than used in isolation.
 Working in a team situation with a dietitian and a gastroenterologist can also help with coordinating your approach to ensure nothing is missed.

 Different FODMAPs move through the gut at different rates and many people report delayed reactions.
-Reintroducing FODMAPs under the guidance of a dietitian will ensure you re-challenge correctly, so you can capture how your body copes with FODMAPs accurately.
+Reintroducing FODMAPs with the help of a dietitian will ensure you re-challenge correctly, so you can work out how your body copes with FODMAPs accurately.

-Nick consults at our Glen Iris, Moonee Ponds, Greensborough, Hampton, Werribee and South Melbourne locations.
+Nick consults at our Glen Iris, Moonee Ponds, Greensborough, Moorabbin, Werribee and South Melbourne locations.